Skip to main content

 Employment Opportunities

-On completing the NCFE CACHE Level 2 Certificate in Understanding Specific Learning Difficulties, learners can explore a variety of entry-level roles in educational and support settings.
+On completing this course, learners can explore a variety of entry-level roles in educational and support settings.
 These positions allow you to apply your knowledge of learning differences and inclusive support strategies in real-world environments:

 Teaching Assistant | Learning Support Assistant | Special Educational Needs (SEN) Assistant | Classroom Support Assistant | Inclusion Support Worker | Pastoral Support Assistant | After-School Club or Playgroup Assistant